robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 ##### Introduction

+This paper is a comparative analysis between SQL and noSQL database.
+Specifically we choose MySQL and MongoDB as a representative of each database category for the analysis.
+First we illustrate the conceptual and syntactical difference for the common data store/query manipulations.
+Beyond that, we also perform a series of performance experiments to reveal the performance difference between the two databases.

 ##### Limitations of SQL Engines

+Although traditional SQL databases have evoled several decades and have dominated the database market, it still has several limitations.
+Those limitations are also the motive to create the noSQL databases.

 * Relational database has scalability concern.
 While SQL databases have better vertical scalability than noSQL databases, the scaling trend is not linear when the computing resource doulbes more than twice.
 * Fixed schema.
 Everything has to be converted into table schema.
 Not good for unstructural data.
 * Hierarchical data.

 ##### Limitations of Document Stores

+Depiste of the booming of noSQL databases in the recent years, it does not mean we should abandom the traditional SQL database and all switch to adopt the noSQL databases.
+Because noSQL database may not fit all environment.
+Here are a few limitations about the noSQL databases:

 * NoSQL DB is not doing well on complex queries
 * No unified query language.
 Every vendor has its own query convention.